|

 Cherise and Jean-Luc talking love talk,

-and the grunts of a Gendarme and Stephanie
+grunts of a Gendarme and Stephanie

 from an open upper level window,